Workflow config

 • the prompt template rendered for each issue

-Project-level provider selection is separate from this file.
-WORKFLOW.md still controls orchestration for every project, while tracker.kind remains kanban even if a project is configured to sync issues from Linear.
+Project-level source selection is no longer part of this file.
+WORKFLOW.md still controls orchestration for every project, while tracker.kind remains kanban, the local tracker.

 Typical Codex-backed section